Different typre of Probate Service:

 If you need help with an estate, please don’t be afraid to call for advice.
 It might be that we can help you with some short, free words of advice.
 But it might also be that we can help and take the pressure off you for cheaper than you might think.

-Finally I've also done a couple of blogs about this, including "Expensive Solicitors’ Costs for Probate"
+Finally I've also done a couple of blogs about this, including "Expensive Lawyers’ Costs for Probate"